 And lastly, the option of transaction licensee… If someone is acting as a transaction licensee, they are not representing either party.
 They are simply helping to facilitate the transaction.

 Consumer Notice – A Summary

 When engaging in a real estate transaction in PA, you need to read and understand the entire Consumer Notice, which details each of the ways you can be represented.
 This is especially important, as it also outlines the responsibilities which real estate licensees in Pennsylvania have to their clients.
 There are, of course, some components that are required by all licensees – regardless of the representation that buyers or sellers choose.
 These include dealing honestly and in good faith, accounting for escrow deposit monies, making sure all parties comply with the real estate sellers disclosure law, and also advising that the consumer seeks legal or other professional advice on items that are out of their scope of expertise

-I’ve included a link for a copy of the Consumer Notice.
-You’ll find it here:
+At the top of this page, I’ve included a link to the Consumer Notice.
+You’ll also find it here.